wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 2.5.2 = Fetch all Flickr photos over HTTPS to prevent Mixed Content warning on SSL only sites = 2.5.1 = Fix fatal error - many apologies

 = 2.5 =
 * Added option to hide error message when no photos are found
 * Added option to have your own error message when no photos are found
 * New admin settings page with tabs
+* Updated for WordPress 4.2.2

-= 2.4.1 = Added fix for searching by text across Flickr

-= 2.4 = Added support for single photos using search=single photo_id=yourphotoid
+= 2.4.1 = Added fix for searching by text across Flickr = 2.4 = Added support for single photos using search=single photo_id=yourphotoid
 = 2.3.3 = Fixed phpFlickr custom caching bug
 = 2.3.2 = Fixed phpFlickr error by setting CURLOPT_SSL_VERIFYPEER to false - this affected the display of photosets

 = 2.3 =